 Australia should make no apology for its support for universal human rights as defined in the Universal Declaration of 1948 and the other UN covenants.
 China is also a signatory.
 These are the international standards we should all be held to.
 Australia as well.

 Australia must also look to mid-century when we may increasingly have to stand to our own two feet, with or without the support of a major external ally.
 Trumpist isolationism may only be short term.
 But how these sentiments in the American body politic translate into broader American politics with future Republican and Democrat administrations remains unclear.
 Australia must plan for a big Australia.
 A big and sustainable Australia of the type I advocated while I was in office.
 That means comprehensive action on climate change and broader environmental sustainability.
 Again, as I have argued in my essay on ‘the Complacent Country’, only a country with a population of 50 million later this century would begin to have the capacity to fund the military, security and intelligence assets necessary to defend our territorial integrity and political sovereignty long term.
 This is not politically correct.
 But it’s yet another uncomfortable truth.

-These are speaking notes as drafted and may differ from those on delivery.
+These are speaking notes as drafted for my speech ar the launch of Peter Hartcher’s ‘Quarterly Essay’ and may differ from those on delivery.